Peyronie’s Disease

 Peyronies Disease schematic

 The hallmark of Peyronie’s disease is penile deformity.
-This is most commonly seen as curvature of the erect penis produced as a result of the plaque not allowing expansion of the tunica albuginea at its location.
-However, this fixation of the tunica can also cause a waisting of the penis where it is constricted, shortening of the penis, or an unstable area of the penis while erect that causes it to hinge at that spot.
-The deformity is dictated by the shape and location of the plaque, and as the plaque develops the manifestation of the deformity can change as well.
-Peyronie’s disease rarely causes erectile dysfunction on its own unless severe, but can amplify any degree of erectile dysfunction a man already has.
+This is most commonly seen as a curvature of the erect penis produced as a result of the plaque not allowing expansion of the tunica albuginea at its location.
+However, this fixation can also cause waisting called hourglass deformity, shortening, indentation, or instability of the penis while erect.
+This instability is called hinging and can be particularly problematic in terms of performance.
+The deformity is dictated by the shape and location of the plaque, and as the plaque develops, the manifestation of the deformity can change.
+Peyronie’s disease rarely causes erectile dysfunction on its own unless severe but can amplify any degree of existing erectile dysfunction by replacing erectile tissue with a scar and thus disallowing free flow of blood throughout the entire corporal body, thus causing less rigidity.
+The problems of Peyronie’s disease and erectile dysfunction often go hand in hand, with the real issue being erectile dysfunction more so than what is often very mild Peyronie’s disease.
+Much focus is given during an initial office visit to determine which of the two makes the patient most unhappy.
+If erectile dysfunction exists, this becomes the main focus.
+Once addressed and the patient gets useful and reliable erections, often the significance of the actual Peyronie’s disease to the patient fades away.

 Prognosis of Peyronie’s Disease

-The vast majority of patients simply need to be reassured that the plaque is not a tumor and will not effect their lives negatively.
-In almost all cases, pain resolves with time alone, and any curvature or deformity that exists does not progress to the point that it makes sex difficult.
+First and foremost, patients are reassured that the plaque is not a tumor and will not affect their lives negatively.
+In almost all cases, the pain resolves with time alone, and any curvature or deformity that exists does not progress to the point that it makes sexual activity difficult.

 Next Steps

-The approach that Dr. Engel takes is to have the patient decide if their degree of deformity is actually getting in the way of sexual activity.
-A distinction is made between this physical problem, and a situation where a man is suffering from the anxiety that can surround not knowing the future, or a struggle with one’s body image in that although one’s penis is fully functional it is the change that is causing anxiety.
-Dr. Engel also makes sure a patient is not simply seeking to improve erections.
-Here, getting a better erection is addressed, and not the Peyronie’s disease.
+After a typical six-month period of observation, which is often used to work on erections, the approach that Dr. Engel takes is to have the patient decide if their degree of deformity is getting in the way of sexual activity or not.
+A distinction is made between this physical problem and a situation where a man is suffering from the anxiety that can surround not knowing the future or a struggle with one’s body image.
+Once again, if the primary goal is to improve erections, we address this with ED treatments and not with Peyronie’s disease treatment.

 UROLOGIC URGENT CARE